freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1790.1

-Moving along.
+There's three of them.
 Add another sentence, like the others that says `Course name of the first five courses, in reverse alphabetical order, that have an 'e' as the second letter or end with an 's':`

 #### HINTS